 How to Fix Google Search Switches to Yahoo in Chrome

 If you frequently notice Google switching to Yahoo in Chrome, use the troubleshooting tricks to get rid of Yahoo redirect virus once and for all.

-1. Change the Default Search Engine
+1. Change the Default Search Engine in Chrome

-2. Disable Chrome Extensions
+3. Disable Chrome Extensions

-Because of that, the easiest solution is to disable all extensions and then enable only the ones you need one at a time.
+If you have dozens of Chrome extensions installed, figuring out which one is causing the issue can be challenging.
+The easiest solution is to disable all extensions and then enable only the ones you need one at a time.

 Step 1: Open Google Chrome, tap on the three-dot menu at the top.

 Step 2: Navigate to More tools > Extensions.